nodc-sweden/SLV-Biotoxin-Validator-App/README.md

 - **Download Processed Data:** Export validated data as a text file for [SHARK](https://shark.smhi.se/).

 ## Installation
-Ensure that you have R and the necessary libraries installed.
+To run the app locally, ensure that you have R and the necessary libraries installed.

 ### Required R Packages
 ```r